Fish and Aquatic Life

-Labudde Creek (WBIC 54800) from Badger Road to the headwaters was assessed during the 2018 listing cycle; new biological (fish Index of Biotic Integrity (IBI) scores) sample data were clearly below 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
-This water is meeting this designated use and is not considered impaired.
+Labudde Creek (WBIC 54800) from Badger Road to the headwaters was assessed during the 2018 listing cycle; new biological (fish Index of Biotic Integrity (IBI) scores) sample data were clearly below the 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
+This water was meeting this designated use and was not considered impaired.

 Author Ashley Beranek